 Some families need support from more than one professional.
-We no longer make referrals for early help, but connect and work together to support families, continuing to build relationships and supporting a range of needs of family members.
+We no longer make referrals for early help, but connect and work together to support families, continuing to build relationships and supporting a range of needs of all family members.

 Government vision for Early Help

-The Ministry for Housing, Communities and Local Government recently published a vision and toolkit for early help.
+The Ministry for Housing, Communities, and Local Government recently published a vision and toolkit for early help.